max-mapper/stenographer/readme.md

     cat longaudio.wav | TRIMSTART=50 CHUNKSIZE=10 stenographer -t wav

-be warned that this library is pretty slow! it takes about 5-10 seconds for a 10 second audio clip to make a round trip to googles servers and back

 if you get errors regarding input format try converting your input file to a wav first: `sox input.mp3 output.wav`

 BSD LICENSED (EAST BAY REPRESENT!)